dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 # [Climate Change: The Smart Grid, Intrinsic Analytics and Economic Dynamics](#climite-change-the-smart-grid-intrinsic-analytics-and-economic-dynamics)

 Carbon dioxide is mostly meaningless in itself.
-Carbon dioxide, however, does serve as vital ecological metric informing us on the general degree of pollution.
+However, CO2 does serve as vital ecological metric informing us on the general degree of pollution.
 It's a red herring and a kind of a straw man.
 Pollution is the real problem, with downstream effects on biological systems, which are hierarchical, interdependent and incredibly fragile.
 As such, pollition will exhibit strong second-order and third-order impacts on global agriculture markets already strained by overpopulation.
 For example, ocean acidification strongly influences the amount of food that can be harvested from the oceans.
 There is a point-of-no-return for ocean acidification, beyond which it may be impossible for nature to recover.

 Our world does not need to deal with billions of hungry people, i.e. agricultural collapse.
 Instead humanity needs to ensure every